 Help With Nature Journal Sketching

 One problem that we have had with sketching in nature journals is that there comes a point when someone decides they can’t draw.
 When kids are little, they think they can draw anything.
 But, then they get older and more self-aware and self conscious and they don’t want to draw if it doesn’t look perfect.
 Or, they are like me and do not have a artistic bone in their body and their stick people don’t even look like stick people.
-In these instances, I have allowed a little creative licence and have tried some fun, confidence building sketching.
+In these instances, I have allowed a little creative license and have tried some fun, confidence building sketching.

 To teach the kids how to draw and to build their confidence, we have used how-to-draw books and online tutorials with great success.
 We have, also used chalk pastel tutorials many times.
 But, one of the most simple and fun resources we have used has been 20 Ways To Draw A Tree.